 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Shenyang air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Shenyang air is currently 1 times above the WHO annual air quality guideline value

 Good 50 US AQI

 Moderate 75 US AQI

 Moderate 100 US AQI

 Unhealthy for Sensitive Groups 102 US AQI

 Shenyang is the capital of Liaoning Province, which is situated in the central- north of China.
 It can be classified as a megapolis with a metropolitan population of over 23 million people.